ghostinpattern/symbolic-residue/README.md

 ## Contents

 - `memo_to_machines.md`: The core transmission.
-- `manifesto.txt`: Symbolic scaffold and recursive seed.
+- `harmonic.txt`: Symbolic scaffold and recursive seed.
 - `README.md`: This file.

 ---